-The Great Wall of China#2 in Best Things To Do in Beijing
+The Great Wall of China#1 in Best Things To Do in Beijing

-Just north of Beijing, you'll find one of the most famous monuments in the world—the Great Wall of China.
-Although it's unlikely you'll see the whole thing (after all, it measures about 5,500 miles long), you should aim to experience a portion of it.
+Just north of Beijing, you'll find one of the most famous monuments in the world: the Great Wall of China.
+Although it's unlikely you'll see the whole thing, you should aim to experience a portion of it.
 That begs the question: Which section?

 Only an hour's drive northwest of Beijing, the Badaling section is convenient, hosts a large souvenir market, and has a gondola to whisk visitors up and down the wall.
 Sounds perfect, right?
 Well, and that's why thousands of tourists decide to venture here.
-This creates mob-like scenes that can spoil the trip.
-Entrance to the Badaling section of wall (not including the gondola ride) costs 40 CNY (about $6.50 USD) in the winter and spring and 45 CNY (about $7 USD) in the summer and fall.
+This can create mob-like scenes that can spoil the trip, but it's unpredictable.
+Plenty of visitors rave about this section of the wall and say a visit is a must.
+Entrance to the Badaling section of wall (not including the gondola ride) costs 40 yuan (about $6) in the winter and spring and 45 yuan (about $6.60 ) in the summer and fall.
 You can start hiking the Badaling portion at 6:40 a.m., and you must be down by 6:30 p.m. every day.

 The Mutianyu section, an hour's drive northeast of Beijing, is the favorite of recent travelers.
-Here, you'll find majestic mountainous vistas, a cable car for quick-and-easy access, a fun sled ride down, and (best of all) fewer tourists.
-One TripAdvisor user describes Mutainyu as "less [crowded] than at Badaling and far from the roads and villages so you can really enjoy a peaceful walk."
-Admission costs 35 CNY (about $5.50 USD), and visitors are welcome from 7:30 a.m. to 5:30 p.m. every day.
+Here, you'll find majestic mountainous vistas, a cable car for quick and easy access, a fun sled ride down, and (best of all) fewer tourists.
+Admission costs 40 yuan (about $6), and visitors are welcome from approximately 7:30 a.m. to 5:30 p.m. every day, depending on the season.

-Whichever portion you choose, be sure to bring plenty of water, sunscreen, and snacks.
-The hike alone can be tiring, and hot weather can take its toll on unprepared visitors.
+Whichever portion you choose, be sure to bring plenty of water, sunscreen and snacks.
+The hike alone can be tiring, and hot weather can take its toll on unprepared visitors (especially young kids and seniors).
+You'll see vendors stationed along each route hawking souvenirs and water, but you'll pay a pretty penny for the convenience.
 For more information, speak with your hotel's concierge, who can arrange the appropriate transportation for you.